Before accounting software, people had to do all of their accounting manually, using something called the accounting cycle.

 Searching for and fixing these errors is called making correcting entries.

-For example, let’s imagine that after Pepper’s Inc. does a bank reconciliation, it notices that it’s $500 short in cash, and realizes that it recorded $500 too much in unearned consulting revenue.
+For example, let’s imagine that after Pepper’s Inc. does a bank reconciliation, it notices a discrepancy showing they’re $500 short in cash.
+Upon investigation, they realize that they recorded $500 too much in unearned consulting revenue.

 To fix that mistake, they would make the following correcting entry: